Skill with prize

-A skill with prize or skill with prizes (SWP) machine is a gaming machine which provides a payout (the prize) and whose outcome depends in part on the player's skill (the skill).
-They are contrasted with amusement with prize machines which, while interactive, do not depend on the player's skill in determining outcome.

-SWP machines are a hybrid of games of skill and games of chance; the degree to which skill versus chance determines the outcome varies between machines, and may be set by operator parameters.
+A 'Skill with Prize' (SWP) machine is a gaming device that awards payouts based on a combination of the player's skill and elements of chance.
+This category of gaming machine is distinct from 'Amusement with Prize' (AWP) machines, which are interactive, but primarily rely on chance rather than skill to determine the game's outcome.
+The degree to which skill and chance influence the outcome can differ significantly among SWP machines and may be modified by the operator to adjust the balance between the two.

 Examples

-Stacker is a common free-standing merchandiser SWP machine.
+"Stacker" is a common free-standing merchandiser SWP machine.

 In the United Kingdom, the most common class of SWP machines are quiz machines, on such platforms as the itbox, and are widely found in public houses.
-Indeed, "quiz machine" is often used interchangeably with "SWP" for such counter-top machines, though not all games on these devices are quiz-based: other games include Crystal Maze, based on The Crystal Maze, and Word Up.
+Indeed, "quiz machine" is often used interchangeably with "SWP" for such countertop machines, though not all games on these devices are quiz-based: other games include The Crystal Maze, based on The Crystal Maze, and Word Up.

-Another class of SWP machines are free-standing machines, generally found in video arcades.
-These are frequently merchandisers – devices containing prizes – most commonly claw cranes, and more recently Stacker.
+Another SWP machine class is free-standing machines, generally found in video arcades.
+These are frequently merchandisers – devices containing prizes – most commonly claw cranes(also known as claw machines), and more recently Stacker.
 Other examples include Barber Cut and Barber Cut Lite by Namco Bandai Games.

 There are also a number of SWP games specific to Japan, such as Move Sector and Ring Magician.
-Another class are redemption games, which rather than containing prizes, instead dispense tickets which can be redeemed for prizes.
+Another class is redemption games, which rather than containing prizes, instead dispense tickets that can be redeemed for prizes.
 Some machines, such as Flamin' Finger and Stacker, can be configured as either merchandisers or redemption games.

 Economics

 SWP machines are generally intended to be profitable for the operator in their own right, rather than as loss leaders; sample economics are given in reference.
-For example, Barber Cut is advertised as "more addicting than any other prize redemption game, and those repeat-plays will land right in your cash box!"
+For example, Barber Cut is advertised as "more addicting than any other prize redemption game, and those repeat plays will land right in your cash box!"

 A problem that some vendors identify is that players may be "skeptical of any chance at winning", since many SWP games can be and are rigged to only provide payout a fraction of the time;

-thus evidence that suggests that a prize has been won "convinces players that it is actually possible to win."
+thus evidence that suggests that a prize has been won "convinces players that it is possible to win."

-While SWP machines are generally not intended to be winnable by skilled players – otherwise such a player could continue to play and win and causes losses to the operator – it is sometimes possible that player skill, or using the machine in a way not anticipated by the manufacturer, can result in the game becoming winnable.
+While SWP machines are generally not intended to be winnable by skilled players – otherwise such a player could continue to play and win and cause losses to the operator – it is sometimes possible that player skill, or using the machine in a way not anticipated by the manufacturer, can result in the game becoming winnable.
 This may result in service updates by the manufacturer to close the exploit.
 Other methods to minimize losses are discussed at claw cranes.